BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 ## Coming soon:

-More images, diagrams, demos, example code, price ...
+Diagrams, demos, example code ...

 ## Frequently asked questions

 ### When will Salt be available?

 Salt will be launched in early May 2018 at SuperBooth in Berlin.
 A limited run of modules will be available for sale at the SuperBooth workshop and on our shop.
-The price is TBA.

 ### Do I need to know how to program in order to use Salt?

 Salt will come with a number of existing example patches which can work out of the box, without need to write a single line of code.
 You can program your own patches using C++, PureData or SuperCollider.
 [PureData](http://puredata.info) is a graphical programming language with which you can create and shape sounds connecting blocks, not too dissimilar from patching modules together.
+Some patches are already available [here](https://github.com/BelaPlatform/Bela/tree/dev-modular/examples/13-Salt) and many more are on their way!

 ### Do I need a computer to use Salt?